Yanis42/Cole/README.md

 - Button to change the actor file
 - Edit actor parameters to get the hex value
 - Safe ``eval()`` function to avoid any security issues, from [Fast64](https://github.com/fast-64/fast64)
+- Copy the parameters in the clipboard by clicking on the label next the parameter/rotation textbox of your choice

 ## Planned Features
 - Reverse the param process, from hex to values on the UI